umadb-io/website/docs/grpc-api.md

 | `data`       | `bytes`                    | Binary payload associated with the event.                     |
 | `uuid`       | `string`                   | Unique event ID (e.g. serialized version 4 UUIDv4).           |

 Idempotent support for append operations is activated by setting a UUID on appended events.
+The server does not enforce uniqueness of events IDs.

 Include in:
 * [`AppendRequest`](#append-request) when writing new events to the store.